soso-song/course/463/time_complexity.md

     - Q: Do there exist k sets from S whose union is U?
     - U = {1,2,3,4,5,6,7}, S= {{1,3,7},{2,4,6},{4,5},{1},{1,2,6}}, k = 3 yes, k = 2 no

-- HAMPATH = whether the input graph contains a path from s to t that goes through every node exactly once.
+- HAMPATH = { <G, s, t> | G is a directed graph with a Hamiltonian path from s to t} = whether the input graph contains a path from s to t that goes through every node exactly once.

   - 3SAT $\leq_p$ HAMPATH
   - Complex, does this covered in lec?